Genio-The-Haiku-IDE/Genio/Readme.md

 * Plug-in architecture
 * Compiler error parser
 * Refactor the source file and project management module by implementing a Workspace Manager and Project folders

-## Editor
-* implement the Language Server Protocol via clangd to get autocompletion and jump to definition/instance

 ## Branches
 Currently there are various branches on the Github repository: